mozilla-b2g/gaia/apps/calendar/README.md

 We need to authorize the host you will be running the calendar app
 from to be able to establish XHR connections.
 This is necessary
-in order to issue cross-origin reyquests and avoid reusing credentials
+in order to issue cross-origin requests and avoid reusing credentials
 from other connections.

 Bring up the error console in firefox by hitting `CTRL-SHIFT-J`.